jonfernq/News-Automation/ThaiInterlinear/README.md

 ### Simple Gloss

-The code for simple glossing is provided below.
+The code for simple glossing from Thai to English is provided below.

 This code uses the first definition or [synset](https://en.wikipedia.org/wiki/Synset) from [WordNet](https://en.wikipedia.org/wiki/WordNet).